compgen-io/cgpipe/README.md

 directly building Makefiles, and that is somewhat limiting for more complicated pipelines.

-MVpipe is designed to run jobs that don't span multiple nodes.
+CGPipe is designed to run jobs that don't span multiple nodes.
 Most bioinformatics pipelines require simple programs that execute on one node with one or more threads.
 More complicated, multi-node jobs (MPI), are likely better suited with custom execution scripts.
 We are willing to accept patches to